leovigna/agent-coeus/docs/LEARNING.md

 **Correction:** The user instructed me not to delete commented-out or unused code, as the developer may want it for later reference.

 **Future Action:** I will not delete commented-out code or unused variables unless explicitly instructed to do so.
 I will preserve the code as it is, trusting that the developer has left it there for a reason.

+### Reuse Helpers Across Packages

+**Incident:** I re-implemented a `withOrganizationUserRolesCheck` helper function in the `mcp-tools-twenty` package, even though an identical helper already existed in the `mcp-tools-logto` package.

+**Correction:** The user pointed out that re-implementing the function was unnecessary and that I should have imported the existing helper from the other package.

+**Future Action:** Before creating new helper functions, especially for common tasks like authorization, I will first check other packages in the monorepo to see if a suitable helper already exists.
+I will prioritize reusing existing code to maintain a DRY (Don't Repeat Yourself) codebase and ensure consistency.